-3. Anyone between the ages of 10 and 16 at the time of registration will be registered as a youth.
+3. Anyone 10 to 15 at the time of registration will be registered as a youth.
 Minimum age for entry into any LOC Derby is 10.
 Anyone 16 or older must register as an adult.
-All registrants compete for the same divisional prizes.
+All registrants compete for the same divisional and daily prizes.

 4. Agrees to abide by the LOC Official Rules and Regulations and agrees that failure to comply with any of the rules will result in automatic disqualification, forfeiture of all prizes, recognition as a prize winner and the right to enter any future LOC Derby.
 LOC Derby reserves the right to deny participation in a LOC Derby to anyone.

 5. Anyone disqualified in another Lake Ontario fishing Derby or tournament such as, but not limited to, the Lake Ontario Pro-Am, Niagara County Fish Odyssey, Orleans County Derby, or Wayne County Derby will be ineligible for any prize consideration in and LOC Derby.

 6. Agrees that all persons aboard the same boat (private or charter) must be registered in the Derby, including captain and mate.
 In the event that there are any persons on board the boat who are not registered (whether they are fishing or not), all fish caught during that particular outing may not be offered or considered for any prizes.
 A supporting affidavit may be required by all registered contestants aboard the same boat, affirming the integrity of the catch and also that no unregistered person was aboard the boat.
 EXCEPTION: Youths under the age of 10 are allowed on the boat or charter as observers only!
 Numbers of rods and fish limits are based solely on the number of registered participants.